DennisKoskei/neovimrc/README.md

 # My Neovim config

 This repo contains my personal Neovimconfiguration.
-Feel free to use, adapt, and contirubet to it!.
+Feel free to use, adapt, and contribute to it!.
 I've tried to make it as moduler and easy as possible to navigate through the files.

 ## Features, or rather Plugins I've used

 1. Telescope - for fuzzy finding files and more.
 2. Neo-tree - navigating through my directories.
 3. Monokai-Pro - theme/colourscheme.
-4. Nvim-treesitter -
+4. Treesitter -
 5. nvim-web-devicons - for mono fonts and icons.
 6. LSP Confgurations
-    - nvim-lspconfig
+    - lspconfig
     - nvim-cmp
 7. gitsigns -
 8. Lazy.nvim - My Plugin Manager